 A contract of employment is an agreement – written or verbal – between an employee and an employer.
 Your contracts don’t have to be in writing to meet your legal requirements.
 But it’s typically best practice to make sure they are, as it saves potential misunderstanding further down the line.

 Your employee’s contract should include information about holidays, pay and benefits, job title, disciplinary measures, and notice periods.
-This still applies for employment on a pro rata basis and should be clearly outlined in your employee’ contract.
+This still applies for employment on a pro rata basis and should be clearly outlined in your employee contract.

 If you’d like a more in-depth guide to employment law discussing everything from recruitment to working time regulations, you can download our free guide here.

-If the wheels are spinning just trying to wrap your head around pro rata wages – or you just need a helping hand in getting your HR in order – the Citation team is always here for you.
+If the wheels are spinning just trying to wrap your head around pro rata salary – or you just need a helping hand in getting your HR in order – the Citation team is always here for you.

 If you want to find out how much more we can do for you, give one of our advisors a call today on 0345 844 1111 or drop us a note at hello@citation.co.uk.